riggid/Notes/Semester 1/Physics/Unit 3/Q&A.md

 Weiss proposed that within a ferromagnetic material, there exists a very strong **internal molecular field ($H_w$)** that acts on each atomic magnetic moment, tending to align it parallel to its neighbors.
 This molecular field is analogous to an extremely powerful external magnetic field, even in the absence of any actual external field.

 **Key Ideas:**
 *   **Origin:** This hypothetical molecular field is not a real magnetic field in the classical sense.
 Instead, it is a simplified representation of the complex **quantum mechanical exchange interaction** that actually causes spins to align.
-The exchange interaction is a short-range interactions but its collective effect within a domain is modeled as a long-range "molecular field."
+The exchange interaction is a short-range interaction, but its collective effect within a domain is modeled as a long-range "molecular field."
 *   **Proportionality to Magnetization:** Weiss assumed that this internal field is directly proportional to the average magnetization ($M$) of the material itself:
     $$H_w = \lambda M$$
     where $\lambda$ is the dimensionless Weiss molecular field constant (or exchange constant), which is a very large positive value.